Nick Waterhouse releases his debut album ‘Time’s All Gone’

 'Time's All Gone'

-There’s been alot of retro sound floating over the Atlantic of late, modern bands taking a stroll down memory lane for their style and substance (The Growlers and Allah Las are a couple of the good ones).
-But Nick Waterhouse is doing his own thing.
+There’s been a lot of retro sound floating over the Atlantic of late, modern bands taking a stroll down memory lane for their style and substance with The Growlers and Allah Las just a couple of the good ones.
+Despite the trend, Nick Waterhouse is doing his own thing.

 The album continues in this vein taking us back through American musical history and dipping our toe into the smokey waters of American sub-culture.
-Based in that hipster’s paradise San Francisco Waterhouse is clearly a product of his society if not his generation, seemingly taken the same inspiration as writer Jack Kerouac, with high tempo tracks and goading lyrics.
+Based in that hipster’s paradise, San Franciscan Waterhouse is clearly a product of his society if not his generation, seemingly taken the same inspiration as writer Jack Kerouac, with high tempo tracks and goading lyrics.